Nicque-cpu/student-free-and-discount-platform-/README.md

-# Student Access Benefits Portal
+# Student Email Access Benefits

 > A comprehensive directory of **90+ free and discounted tech resources** for students pursuing AI, Computer Science, and related fields — including the complete GitHub Student Developer Pack.